-I had this show in New York and the concept behind the show was the fragile mind of someone who becomes attracted to conspiracy theories and throws themself into the conspiracy theory culture that’s available on the internet.
+I had this show in New York at Postmasters Gallery and the concept behind the show was the fragile mind of someone who becomes attracted to conspiracy theories and throws themself into the conspiracy theory culture that’s available on the internet.
 It’s obviously all tongue-in-cheek, but I’m able to take the temperature in real time of some of the ugliest sides of American history.
 Finding these back-door ways to open up uncomfortable conversations is really something I look for in the work.

 HUZENIS: Tell me about your artist community in L.A. and the spaces you’ve been converting into artist studios.

 CASTATOR: When I moved here, I didn’t have the intention to move to Los Angeles.
 I came out for a two-week apartment switch with a friend.
 He was living in L.A., I was living in New York, and we just switched.
 By the time the two weeks was up, both of us had decided that we wanted to move, so we just both stayed.
 It was the most effortless, unplanned, and breathless effort to move to Los Angeles.